Symplectic geometry of Higgs moduli and the Hilbert scheme of points over an elliptic curve: Marked Higgs bundles and Hilbert scheme of points

-Therefore, one can conclude that the map $\pi\ :\ X_s\lto C$ is finite, hence affine.
+From the above proposition, one can conclude that the natural projection $\pi\ :\ X_s\lto C$ is finite, hence affine.
+Since an affine morphism induces an equivalence of groupoids of quasi-coherent modules, we have the following theorem.

-\begin{thm}[\cite{BNR}] Let $s\in \calB$, and $X_s$ is the corresponded spectral curve, and we denote the characteristic polynomial which defines the spectral curve $X_s$ as $P_s$.
-Then there is a natural equivalence of groupoids between \begin{itemize} \item Quasi coherent sheaf $\calL$ on $X_s$ with $\chi(\calL)=d+n(g-1)$ and $\pi_{*}\calL$ is locally free of rank $n$. \item Higgs bundle $(E,\varphi)$ on $C$ of rank $n$ degree $d$ such that the characteristic polynomial of $\varphi$ equals $P_s$. \end{itemize} \end{thm}
+\begin{thm}[\cite{BNR}] Let $s\in \calB$, and $X_s$ is the corresponding spectral curve, and we denote the characteristic polynomial which defines the spectral curve $X_s$ as $P_s$.
+Then there is a natural equivalence of groupoids between \begin{itemize} \item Quasi-coherent sheaf $\calL$ on $X_s$ with $\chi(\calL)=d+n(g-1)$ and $\pi_{*}\calL$ is locally free of rank $n$. \item Higgs bundle $(E,\varphi)$ on $C$ of rank $n$ degree $d$ such that the characteristic polynomial of $\varphi$ equals $P_s$. \end{itemize} \end{thm}